igorperic17/cored.in/README.md

 ## Quick Start Notes

-1. Run `yarn` to install all the dependencies and `yarn prepare` to setup Typia validation library (only first time)
+1. Run `yarn && yarn build` to install all the dependencies and `yarn prepare` to setup Typia validation library (only first time)
 2. Run `yarn back-dev` to start your BackEnd dev environment (make sure to copy packages/backend/secrets-backend-local.json.example as secrets-backend-local.json)
-3. Run `yarn front-dev` to start your FrontEnd dev environment OR
+3. Run `yarn front-dev` to start your FrontEnd dev environment (make sure to copy packages/frontend/.env.example as .env.json)
+OR
 2. Run `yarn dev` to start both back and front dev environments